-If black bars appear only on one or several clips, you can cut off the edges to make the video fit better inside the frame.
+If black bars appear only in one or some clips, you can cut out the edges to make the video fit better inside the frame.

-- 1. On the Timeline, select the clip with black bars around it. - 2.
-On the toolbar, click the Crop button. - 3.
+- 1. On the Timeline, select the clip with black bars. - 2.
+Click the Crop button on the toolbar. - 3.
 A frame will appear in the player.
-Set this frame on the part of the video that you want to keep.
-Parts that are outside the frame will be cut off. - 4.
-In the Tools tab on the left, click Apply to accept the changes.
+Move this frame to the part of the video that you want to keep.
+Parts that are outside the frame will be cut out. - 4.
+The changes will be applied automatically.